tbckr/sgpt/README.md

 After completing these steps, you'll have an OpenAI API key that can be used to interact with the OpenAI models through the SGPT tool.

+> [!IMPORTANT]
-**Note:** Your API key is sensitive information.
+> Your API key is sensitive information.
 Do not share it with anyone.

 ### Querying OpenAI Models